alanwatsonforster/glass/documentation/Manual.md

 When the map is drawn, it is sized to fit the width of the window.
 You can zoom in by clicking on the map and see it full-screen by selecting "view output fullscreen" in the ... menu in the upper right of the cell.

 On the map, each  aircraft is shown as a dart, with its name to the left and altitude level to the right.
 Here is the map at the start of Training Scenario 3, and a zoom to show the aircraft.
+The F-86 is blue and is at altitude level 20.
+The MiG-15s are red and are at altitude level 18.

 ![The map at the start of Training Scenario 3](<./Manual/T-3-start.png>)

 ![The aircraft at the start of Training Scenario 3](<./Manual/T-3-start-zoom.png>)

+The representation of the map was designed with the aim of making aircraft and other markers stand out clearly.
+With a physical map, this is less of an issue as the counters stand out from the map in relief and texture.
+Therefore, the terrain and hex grid deliberately has low contrast and saturation and the aircraft typically have higher contrast and saturation and are outlined in black.